iStat Menus 6 includes weather, with current temperature, hourly forecast, weekly overview and other location and weather-related information.

 We want to provide the best weather data we can.
 The services we use charge us ongoing fees to provide data, based on usage.
 This makes it very difficult to include an infinite amount of weather data as part of the main app price.
 Doing so would have meant increasing the price of iStat Menus to cover the average usage.
 We do provide some free weather data as part of purchase price though (typically many months).

 After that period, you’ll need to purchase one of the data packs from within iStat Menus to continue viewing weather information.
-The data packs start from USD$1.99 for 12 months.
+The data packs start from USD$2.49 (plus local taxes) for 12 months.
 Data packs can be purchased from within iStat Menus, under the Weather tab.

 If you purchase a data pack with the same interval as you’re currently using, it will extend the amount of time.
 If you purchase a data pack with a different interval as you’re currently using, it will replace the amount of time.